manmax31/Advanced-Machine-Learning/Programming_Assignment-3/src/code/Readme.txt

 4) Tampering.py
 This script implements Q4 i.e. rotates or translates the features and gives us the letter and word wise accuracy based on SVM-MC.
-Value of C can be changed in the main() function.
+Value of C and no of lines to be tampered can be changed in the main() function.